IsaacSchemm/PlayerPages/README.md

          width="300" />
 </a>

+In Firefox, you can switch between these two views using View > Page Style.

 ## JavaScript

 In modern browsers, PlayerPages will load media into the player whenever the user clicks one of the media